-Consumers, exports power U.S. third-quarter economic growth
+Consumers, exports give U.S. economy muscle in the third-quarter

 U.S. GDP tmsnrt.rs/1jLPbzV

-U.S. home prices (Case-Shiller interactive)tmsnrt.rs/23LEcIe
+U.S. home prices (Case-Shiller interactive) tmsnrt.rs/23LEcIe

 Consumer confidence interactive tmsnrt.rs/1qUmtAm